-\textit{The cyclotron and guiding center metric--} It is useful to first consider the simple case of the integer quantum Hall effect (IQHE), which are topological phases coming from fully filled Landau levels (LL).
+It is useful to consider the simple case of the integer quantum Hall effect (IQHE), which are topological phases from fully filled LLs.
 We are dealing with the following full Hamiltonian:

-Here $\hat{\pi}_{i a}=\hat p_{i a}+e\hat A_{i a}$ denotes the dynamical momentum operator of the $i$-th electron ($\hat p_i$ is the canonical momentum and $\hat A_i$ is the external vector potential), with the commutation rules $\left[\hat{\pi}_{i a}, \hat{\pi}_{j b}\right]=i \delta_{i j} \epsilon_{a b} / \ell_{B}^{2}$.
-The magnetic field is $B=\epsilon^{ab}\partial_a\hat A_{i b}$ and the magnetic length is $\ell_B=\sqrt{1/eB}$.
-We assume the cyclotron energy is the dominant energy scale, so any LL mixing induced by electron-electron interaction can be perturbatively captured by few-body interaction of the second term $\hat V_{\text{int}}$, which now describes the dynamics only within a single LL\cite{yang2018three, haldane1997landau, sodemann2013landau, simon2013landau,PhysRevB.87.245129}.
-The important note here is that the Hilbert space of a single LL, which we will refer to as the lowest LL (LLL) without loss of generality, is parametrized by the unimodular metric $\tilde g^{ab}$ in Eq.(\ref{hamiltonian1}), which is physically the effective mass tensor.
-Quantum fluctuations around this metric thus lead to density modes in higher LLs, which we can term as ``cyclotron gravitons".
-The energy of this GM is very high with large magnetic field.
-It is the only GM for the IQHE, since the LLL is fully filled.
+Here $\hat{\pi}_{i a}=\hat p_{i a}+e A_{i a}$ denotes the dynamical momentum operator of the $i$-th electron ($\hat p_i$ is the canonical momentum and $A_i$ is the external vector potential), with the commutation rules $\left[\hat{\pi}_{i a}, \hat{\pi}_{j b}\right]=i \delta_{i j} \epsilon_{a b} / \ell_{B}^{2}$.
+The magnetic field is $B=\epsilon^{ab}\partial_a A_{i b}$ and the magnetic length is $\ell_B=\sqrt{1/eB}$.
+We assume the cyclotron energy is the dominant energy scale, so any LL mixing induced by electron-electron interaction can be perturbatively captured by few-body interaction of the second term $\hat V_{\text{int}}$, which now describes the dynamics only within a single LL \cite{yang2018three, haldane1997landau, sodemann2013landau, simon2013landau, PhysRevB.87.245129}.
+The important note here is that the Hilbert space of a single LL, which we will refer to as the lowest LL (LLL) without loss of generality, is parametrized by the unimodular metric $\tilde g^{ab}$ in Eq.~\eqref{hamiltonian1}, which is physically the effective mass tensor.
+Quantum fluctuations around this metric thus lead to density modes in higher LLs, which we can term ``cyclotron gravitons".
+The energy of this GM is very high, with a large magnetic field.
+It is the only GM for the IQHE since the LLL is fully filled.